kkrismer/idr2d/README.md

 ## Installation

-The *idr2d* package is part of Bioconductor >= 3.10.
+The *idr2d* package is part of Bioconductor since release 3.10.
 To install it on your system, enter:

 ```
 if (!requireNamespace("BiocManager", quietly = TRUE)) {